LdDl/license_plate_recognition/README.md

     int32 width = 4;
 }
 ```
-and can store detected license plates into filesystem with this filename layout "PLATE-NUMBER_TIMESTAMP_Deviation.jpeg"

 ## Requirements
 Please follow instructions from [go-darknet](https://github.com/LdDl/go-darknet#go-darknet-go-bindings-for-darknet).
 There you will know how to install [AlexeyAB's darknet](https://github.com/AlexeyAB/darknet) and [Go-binding](https://github.com/LdDl/go-darknet) for it.